XRFXLP/NVSentinel/docs/designs/012-health-events-exporter.md

 ### Decision

-The Health Events Exporter is a new NVSentinel component that continuously exports health events from the in-cluster MongoDB data store to external event stores for centralized analytics and detailed querying.
+Implement a new component - health event exporter that continuously exports health events from the in-cluster MongoDB data store to external event stores for centralized analytics and detailed querying.
 The exporter transforms MongoDB documents into standardized [CloudEvents](https://cloudevents.io/) format and publishes them to HTTP-based sinks with OIDC authentication support.

 **Note:** This exporter **complements** the existing Prometheus metrics export.
 Prometheus remains the primary solution for aggregate metrics, real-time dashboards, and alerting.
 The event exporter addresses the need for detailed event-level querying that would cause cardinality explosion in Prometheus (e.g., searching by GPU serial number, analyzing event sequences, complex filtering on metadata fields).